RL-arch/detector/README.md

 ****************

 The code is written in Python and depends on a conda environment.
 Such an environment can easily run in Anaconda.
-The documentation of Anaconda can be found [here](https://anaconda.cloud/getting-started-with-conda-environments) to learn more about how to use conda environments.
+The documentation of Anaconda can be found [here](https://anaconda.cloud/getting-started-with-conda-environments) to learn more about the use of conda environments.
 If Anaconda was never used before, the simplest option is to download [Anaconda navigator](https://www.anaconda.com/products/navigator).
-By default, the [Automatic dependencies management](https://www.jetbrains.com/help/pycharm/managing-dependencies.html) will automatically install the required packages listed in [requirements.txt](./requirements.txt).

 There are several options to run the conda environment:

 ### Option1

-On Windows, you could simply import the environment file [environment.yaml](./environment.yaml) on the Anaconda Navigator: see [Importing an environment](https://docs.anaconda.com/navigator/tutorials/manage-environments/).
+On Windows, you could simply import the environment file [environment.yaml](./environment.yaml) int the Anaconda Navigator application that was installed in the previous step: see [Importing an environment](https://docs.anaconda.com/navigator/tutorials/manage-environments/).

 Alternatively, in a Terminal, the following command can be used to create a new conda environment: